 The plugins we reviewed ranged from having as little as 11 social sharing buttons to over 80!

+But more buttons does not equal better.
 In fact, it might even be time to delete a failing network button from your social sharing bar.

 Don't just copy what the “Pros” are doing.